 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-Banff, Canada is a beautiful resort town, making it the perfect destination for the wintery month of December!
-It is located right in the middle of the Canadian Rockies, offering incredible scenery.
+Banff is a beautiful mountain town, making it the perfect destination for the wintery month of December!
+It is located in the middle of the Canadian Rockies, offering incredible scenery that can only be described as a real-life winter wonderland.

-You’ll be able to experience a combination of lakes, rivers, and mountains making it arguably one of the most picturesque places in Canada.
+If you’re visiting Banff in December, you’ll be able to experience a combination of lakes, rivers, and mountains, making it arguably one of the most picturesque places in Canada.

-Winter is the ideal time to visit Banff, and in December, it’s even better when you add in the festive events of the season.
-Not to mention all of the beautiful Christmas decorations everywhere!
+On top of that, winter is the ideal time to visit Banff, and in December, it’s even better when you add in the festive events of the season.
+Don’t even get me started on the beautiful Christmas decorations everywhere!

 That being said, December is extra special in Banff.

-Picture snow, Christmas lights, Christmas markets, carols, parades, cozy fireside glasses of wine, skiing, and hot springs!
+Just imagine all of the snow, Christmas lights, Christmas markets, carols, cozy fireside glasses of wine, skiing, and hot springs!
 To me, Banff is the ultimate Canadian Christmas destination as there is just so much to do and see in Banff in the winter– especially in December!

-When visiting Banff in December you can expect the daily high temperature average to be around -5°C (23°F), with the average daily low being around -13°C (9°F).
+When visiting Banff in December, you can expect fairly cold weather.
+The daily high temperatures average to be around -5°C (23°F), with the average daily low being around -13°C (9°F).

-Typically around 19 days in December receive snowfall, with an average of 44cm (17in) of snow.
+Typically, around 19 days in December, we receive snowfall, with an average of 44cm (17in) of snow.

-Like I said, one of the best parts about visiting Banff in December is the holiday events that occur during this time!
 There is no way to visit Banff around Christmas and not get in the holiday spirit if you check out these events.
+The below events are some of the most popular that are on this year.

 Christmas at the Castle

 Christmas at the Castle is an annual event that starts at the end of November and goes until early January.
-To experience it the best, you should book a stay at the Fairmont Banff Springs.
+To experience it the best, you should book a stay at the Fairmont Banff Springs, this way you can participate in all the events without a worry.

 Christmas Day FREE Lift Passes

 During the month of December, ski fields are open daily, even on Christmas Day!
-In fact, both Mt Norquay Ski Resort and Sunshine Village offer a full-day FREE lift pass for those who dress in a full Santa outfit (Mrs. Claus, elves, and reindeer count too!)
+In fact, Mt Norquay Ski Resort, Lake Louise Ski Resort, and Banff Sunshine offer a full-day FREE lift pass for those who dress in a full Santa outfit on Christmas day (Mrs. Claus, elves, and reindeer count too!)

-It takes around 40 minutes to reach lake Louise from Banff but the drive itself is beautiful.
+It takes around 40 minutes to drive to Lake Louise from Banff but the drive itself is beautiful.
 In fact, why not take the scenic route there and drive the Bow Valley Parkway – another epic thing to do in Banff in winter!

-There is a lot of paid parking available at the Lake Lousie foreshore, though it can fill up during busy times (weekends and public holidays).
-My advice is to arrive early in the morning (around 8 am).
-This will ensure you get a parking spot at the lake.
+There is a lot of parking available at the Lake Lousie foreshore, though it can fill up during busy times (weekends and public holidays).
+My advice is to arrive early in the morning or just avoid the weekends.

 20 EPIC Things to do in Banff in December